 - Upload the files.

-- Go to your domain to complete the install.
+- Go to your domain and complete the install.

-Upload the files to your server using cPanel File Manager or an FTP program such as FileZilla.
+You can either upload files directly using the cPanel File Manager or an FTP program such as FileZilla.

 Uploading via cPanel File Manager:

-Follow the wizard to create a new database and add an initial user.
+Follow the wizard to create a new database and user, that you can then feed into the WordPress installation:

-- For Step 1: Create a Database, enter a name for your database.
+- For Step 1: Create a Database - Enter a name for your database.
+Preferably something random but also easy enough for you to know.

 - For Step 3: Add user to the database, select All Privileges.